shadoxxhd/more-quality-scaling/README.md

 - Epic: 76 stacks, 95k fluid
 - Legendary: 100 stacks, 125k fluid

+Additionally, maximum speed and braking force scale in the same way as the locomotives by default.
+Alternatively, wagons of all qualities support the top speed of the best quality locomotive, while optionally still scaling the capacity.

 ### Artillery Wagon

-No direct change, but internally increased max speed to match the increased Locomotive speed
+No direct change, but internally increased max speed to match the increased Locomotive speed (either statically or linked to quality)

 ### Storage Tank